nitarshan/robust-generalization-measures/README.md

 ## Code

 We are working on cleaning and updating the code.
 Stay tuned for an update.
-If you really cannot wait, you can look at this [anonymized repository](https://github.com/nitarshan/banana-smoothie-recipe-1776).
+If you really cannot wait, you can look at this [anonymized repository](https://github.com/nitarshan/banana-smoothie-recipe-1776), although it is slightly outdated and hard to read.

 ## Data